texfaq/texfaq.github.io/FAQ-alreadydef.md

-As a general rule, things that [`amsmath`](https://ctan.org/pkg/amsmath) defines, it defines well; however, there is a good case for using the [`txfonts`](https://ctan.org/pkg/txfonts) version of `\iint`&nbsp;&mdash; the associated `tx` fonts have a double integral symbol that doesn't need to be ''faked'' in the way [`amsmath`](https://ctan.org/pkg/amsmath) does.
+As a general rule, things that [`amsmath`](https://ctan.org/pkg/amsmath) defines, it defines well; however, there is a good case for using the [`txfonts`](https://ctan.org/pkg/txfonts) version of `\iint`&nbsp;&mdash; the associated `tx` fonts have a double integral symbol that doesn't need to be "faked" in the way [`amsmath`](https://ctan.org/pkg/amsmath) does.
 In the case that you are loading several symbol packages, every one of which defines the same symbol, you are likely to experience the problem in a big way (`\euro` is a common